aws-powertools/powertools-lambda/README.md

 **Shipped**.
 Features or enhancements that are now available in the most recent release.

+### Tenets

+Tenets shared across all runtimes that will guide prioritizing new features and RFCs too:

+* **AWS Lambda only**.
+We optimise for AWS Lambda function environments and supported runtimes only.
+Utilities might work with web frameworks and non-Lambda environments, though they are not officially supported.
+* **Eases the adoption of best practices**.
+The main priority of the utilities is to facilitate best practices adoption, as defined in the AWS Well-Architected Serverless Lens; all other functionality is optional.
+* **Keep it lean**.
+Additional dependencies are carefully considered for security and ease of maintenance, and prevent negatively impacting startup time.
+* **We strive for backwards compatibility**.
+New features and changes should keep backwards compatibility.
+If a breaking change cannot be avoided, the deprecation and migration process should be clearly defined.
+* **We work backwards from the community**.
+We aim to strike a balance of what would work best for 80% of customers.
+Emerging practices are considered and discussed via Requests for Comment (RFCs)
+* **Idiomatic**.
+Utilities follow programming language idioms and language-specific best practices.

 ## Security disclosures

 If you think you’ve found a potential security issue, please do not post it in the Issues.
 Instead, please follow the instructions [here](https://aws.amazon.com/security/vulnerability-reporting/) or [email AWS security directly](mailto:aws-security@amazon.com).